neurogears/CSIC-UMH-Workshop-2017/_worksheets/acquisition.md

 Arduino Acquisition
 -------------------

 In order to communicate and interact with an Arduino using Bonsai, you must setup a protocol for sending data to and from your host PC to the Arduino (via the USB cable).
-This can be a challenging task, as we will see later.
+This can be a challenging task, as you will see later.
 Thankfully Arduino already includes an implementation of a standard, and very efficient, binary protocol called **Firmata** that can be used for serial communication with external applications.

-### Exercise 6: Configure Arduino for real-time communication
+### **Exercise 6:** Configure Arduino for real-time communication

 * Open the Arduino IDE.
 * Upload `StandardFirmata` to your Arduino.
 The code can be found in `File` > `Examples` > `Firmata`.